- General Information

 As with our Ph.D. program, all schedules must be approved by the advisory committee before the beginning of each semester.
 The graduate school requires all students to maintain a GPA of 3.0 or above; the Department of Physics and Astronomy imposes no additional grade requirements for MS students.

 A student must take a minimum of 24 in-class hours and 6 thesis-research hours.
 12 of the in-class hours must be at the 8000 level, as required by the graduate school.
-We require that the 3 following courses must be taken: PHYS 8011, PHY 8201, PHYS 8101; the committee will also strive to ensure exposure to all core subjects.
+We require that 3 of the following 4 courses be taken: PHYS 8011, PHYS 8101, PHYS 8102, and PHYS 8201; in addition, 5 more PHYS or ASTR courses must be taken at the 6000 or 8000 level (at least one of these courses must be at the 8000 level).
+Of course, a thesis must be written and defended to the student's committee.
+It is at this time that a total of at least 6 hours of PHYS 7000 and PHYS 7300 must be taken.

 The student must file an application for admission to candidacy for the MS degree after having completed the following: